 Is it just me, or does it seem like our kids require snacks EVERY single minute of EVERY single day?
 I don’t know about you, but Phoebe could pretty much snack all day long … if she was allowed to!
-Well, this week we trialled a new activity we’d seen somewhere online to see if we could curtail the constant asking for snacks and sneak a little learning in too.
+Well, we trialled a new activity we’d seen somewhere online to see if we could curtail the constant asking for snacks and sneak a little learning in too.

 - NI Charities gear up for first official fundraiser since lockdown with Pick Me Up Picnic

 - SPAR NI still expanding store network despite COVID-19 pandemic

 - SPAR NI stitches up a plan for the Big Community Sew

 - Young Darragh’s class win in virtual sports day initiative